KULeuven-Diepenbeek/osc-course/content/ch6-tasks/lab2_threadsmgmt.md

     * Write a C-program that has 4 threads (in addition to the main thread).
 Each thread calculates all prime numbers between a lower and larger limit.
 Given a maximum number N which is divisible by 4 (e.g., 100000):
         * Thread 1 computes all primes between 0 and N/4
-        * Thread 2 computes all primes between N/4 and N/2
+        * Thread 2 computes all primes between N/4 + 1 and N/2
-        * Thread 3 computes all primes between N/2 and 3N/4
+        * Thread 3 computes all primes between N/2 + 1 and 3N/4
-        * Thread 4 computes all primes between 3N/4 and N
+        * Thread 4 computes all primes between 3N/4 + 1 and N
-    * After all threads are done, the main thread reads the resulting primes in the proper order (low to high) and prints them to the screen.
+    * After all threads are done, the main thread prints all the resulting primes **in the proper order (low to high)** to the screen.
-        * Note: this means that the threads dont print the primes themselves like in the processes exercise: you have to instead use heap-allocated memory to communicate back the results to the main thread.
+        * Note: this means that the threads dont print the primes themselves like in the processes exercise: you have to instead use heap-allocated memory to communicate back the results to the main thread!
         * There are several ways of doing this and none of them are perfect (we'll see how to make things better in the next Section).
-For now, just pick the method you think will work _best_.
+For now, just pick a method you think will work, don't worry too much about cleanliness.
+    * Imagine you wouldn't have to print the results fully ordered from low to high (but still in the main thread).
+Would you be able to make the program more efficient then?
+Why (not)?